Asparaquest Epilogue: A New Beginning

 I also designed Broccoli, a handsome goblin.
 Adam intended for him to be old and decrepit... and uh... well..
 I was feeling a little silly.

-I also made these characters' sprite sheets in accordance with the proportions of the other characters.
+I also made these characters' overworld sprites in accordance with the proportions of the other characters.

 Footage, Screenshots and a Link!